-California is known for its big storms and deep snow.
-During many storms, CSIA member resorts can get upwards of three to four feet of snow.
+California and Nevada are known for big storms and deep snow.
+During many storms, Ski California member resorts can get upwards of three to four feet of snow, sometimes much more.
 Often these storms come one after the other, creating a powder mecca for skiers and snowboarders.
 But the enjoyment of deep snow also comes with inherent risks.
-Incidents occur with deep snow accumulations and tree well immersions, where a skier or snowboarder falls into an area of deep, unconsolidated snow and becomes immobilized.
-Since 2001, there have been more snow immersion deaths in California (15) than any other state.
+Incidents occur where a skier or snowboarder falls into an area of deep, unconsolidated snow and becomes immobilized.
+Since 2001, there have been more snow immersion deaths in California than any other state.

 A tree well is a void or depression that forms around the base of a tree, and most likely under the branches that hang from those trees, disguising the void.
 This void may contain a mix of low hanging branches, loose snow, and air.
 While skiing or snowboarding, it is very difficult to determine if a tree well exists, so skiers and riders should treat every tree the same.